gregorio-project/hyphen-la/patterns/generation/README.md

 Because of some deficiencies of the existing patterns, we are going to create improved patterns for classical Latin.
-The new patterns shall support marks for long and short vowels (macrons and breves, e.g. *lĭnguă Lătīnă*) as long and short vowels are important for classical Latin.
+The new patterns shall support marks for long and short vowels (macrons and breves, e. g. *lĭnguă Lătīnă*) as long and short vowels are important for classical Latin.
 The following workflow is
 planned:

 ## Generation of hyphenation patterns for classical Latin

-1. We maintain a list `index_verborum` of about 5000 Latin words without inflected forms and without hyphenations, but containing information about the inflection class and hyphens in compound words and with special orthographic conventions.
+1. We maintain a list `index_verborum` of about 6000 Latin words without inflected forms and without hyphenations, but containing information about the inflection class and hyphens in compound words and with special orthographic conventions.
 The exact format of the word list is described below.